 |9||Purdue University||West Lafayette, IN|

 |10||Clemson University||Clemson, SC|

-The Best Online Master's in Industrial Engineering Programs of 2019
+2021 Best Accredited Online Master's in Industrial Engineering Programs

 Georgia Institute of Technology